srpoyer/k8s-nginx-cluster-sync/README.md

 Here is what the setup looks like:
 ![alt text](artifacts/APIGW%20Architecture.jpeg)

 In addition to the API Gateway deployment.
 NGINX+ is also used to act as the API runtime in the "API Runtime" deployment.
 All it does is return a 200 along with a brief "success" message.
+You will need to edit the deployment's image to point to your own, private NGINX+ docker image.

 The zone service is a headless service that is used to create a dynamic list of pods for zone synchronization.